roxanneminerals/roxanneminerals.github.io/_posts/2015-04-16-yqdio-bookclub.markdown

 I have never read FanFic but I thought it was really interesting when someone said that fanfic allows us to create transformative works, giving an example of a gender-swapped Sherlock who amazingly as a woman can be just as much a culturally-accepted asshole.
 That's revolutionary!!

-Another discussion we had about things that have changes since this book came out was around the strict gender dichotomy (man or woman! no other options) in the book.
-The cultural understanding of the social construct of gender has come a long way since this book, and gender is much more fluid, less rigid.
-That said, people now have access to non-binary gender identities but I expect that with that comes an experience that is not even dreamed of in this book.

-Those are just some quick highlights!
-In any case, I'm totally going next month for the discussion of the second half of the book.